sjakk/sjafoot-api/README.md

 ## Features

 -   **JWT Authentication**: Secure endpoints for user registration and login.
+-   **Role-Based Access**: Admin-only endpoints for protected actions like broadcasting.
 -   **External API Integration**: Fetches championship and match data from `api-football-data.org`.
 -   **Fan Registration**: Allows users to register their favorite team to receive notifications.
 -   **Broadcast System**: A protected endpoint to simulate sending notifications to registered fans of a specific team.
 -   **Database Migrations**: Uses `golang-migrate` for version-controlled schema management.
 -   **Dockerized Environment**: Fully containerized with Docker Compose for easy setup and consistent deployment.
+-   **Integration Test Suite**: A comprehensive test suite to ensure API reliability.

 ## Technology Stack